Basic demo

 └ Scene (595px, 842px), supertitle = Label(), axis_layout = GridLayout[1, 1] (1 children), axes = Union{Nothing, Axis}[Axis (0 plots);;], description_layout = GridLayout[1, 3] (2 children), description_label = Label())

-To access the actual figure object, use page.figure
+To access the actual figure object, use page.figure.

 page.figure

-function creates only one axis.
+By default, the create_page function creates only one axis.
 It returns all axes as a matrix, so that it's easy and intuitive to refer to them in a grid.

 page.axes